A new foundation of quantum decision theory: Concluding remarks

 These assumptions may in certain situations be satisfied by very many different pairs of decision variables, perhaps leading to mental difficulties in the first case and to partly complementary world views in the last two cases.
 Then in these cases it might imply deep open conflicts between those persons or groups if some necessary conditions are there.
 We can see many examples of this phenomenon in the world today.

-It is a hope that ideas related to this article may lead to an increased focus on making the best decisions for all people, for political leaders and in a global perspective, the best decisions in order to obtain peace on this earth and a viable future for all human beings.
+It is a hope that ideas related to this chapter may lead to an increased focus on making the best decisions for all people, for those given by political leaders in a global perspective, the best decisions in order to obtain peace on this earth and a viable future for all human beings.